This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Gastritis is inflammation of the lining of your stomach.
-The stomach lining helps prevent acids from damaging your stomach.
+Gastritis is inflammation or irritation of the lining of your stomach.

 - You vomit blood.